Antihero (album)

 Antihero is the debut studio album by Australian rapper Huskii, released on 11 February 2022 through Island Records Australia.
-The album is characterised by its boom bap production style, which was overseen by Sydney producer Tasker (producer).
-Huskii will tour in support of the album from April 2022.
+The album is characterised by its boom bap production style, which was overseen by Sydney producer Tasker.
+Huskii toured in support of the album from April 2022.

 Supported by the singles "Ruin My Life" and "Toxic", Antihero debuted at number one on the ARIA Albums Chart.

 Background

 After four EPs released from 2017 to 2020, Antihero is Huskii's debut album.
 Although seven tracks and 19 minutes long, it is intended as his first studio album.
 Huskii said after spending two years "in and out of jail" he had little motivation to write songs, but after getting out and "liv[ing] life" he got back to "being motivated".
 He said it "made sense" to title the album Antihero because he has "related to antiheroes" and "been an outlier" his "whole life".
 He further described the album as "proper Sydney music that will live forever".